Pernille Harder: VfL Wolfsburg

 In December 2016, it was announced that Harder had signed a two-and-a-half-year contract with VfL Wolfsburg running from January 2017.
-In all four seasons with the team, Harder won the Bundesliga and DFB-Pokal double.
+In all four seasons with the team, Harder won the Bundesliga and German Cup double.
+She was top scorer in the league twice: in the 2017–18 season with 17 goals scored, and in the 2019–20 season with 27 goals.
+Thanks to these performances, she won the UEFA Women's Player of the Year Award twice for the 2017-18 and 2019-20 seasons.
 She also played in two Champions League finals (2018 and 2020), losing both to Lyon.
+In 2020, she was elected best forward of the Champions League and best player of the German Championship.

 Chelsea

 On 1 September 2020, Harder signed for Chelsea on a three-year contract for a world-record fee for a female footballer, reportedly in excess of £250,000.
-In the 2020–21 UEFA Women's Champions League quarter-finals, she scored in both legs against her former club VfL Wolfsburg.
+In the 2020–21 Champions League quarter-finals, she scored in both legs against her former club VfL Wolfsburg.
+In the group stage of the 2022–23 Champions League she scored a hattrick against KF Vllaznia Shkodër.
+On 18 November 2022 she suffered a serious thigh injury on national team duty against Austria that required surgery and sidelining her for five months.
+She made her comeback against Barcelona in the Champions League semi-final on 22 April 2023.
+In the FA Cup final against Manchester United she gave the assist for the victory goal for Sam Kerr in front of a record crowd of 77,390 people.